konstantinosalatzas/callisthenes/README.md

 ### Trainings

-The user can track his:
+The user can track:

 1. trainings done at specified dates and
 2. for each training the performed sets of exercises/skills/combos (with reps, resistance and more)

 ### Meals

-The user can track his:
+The user can track:

 1. meals had at specified dates and
 2. for each meal its ingredients (with quantities, macronutrients and more)